trustmary/trustmary-codetest/README.md

 # Docker setup

-In root folder, run:
+In root folder, run following:

 ```
-make up
+docker compose up -d
-make install
+yarn --cwd ./server
-make init-db
+yarn --cwd ./server init-db
-make dev-server
+yarn --cwd ./server dev-server
+yarn --cwd ./client
 ```

 Now you can test the server at http://localhost:3005/ and you should get some generated data from the db.
 DB will be available at `postgres://root:root@127.0.0.1:5433/trustmary-codetest`.

-When you stop developing and want to shut down the db run `make down`
+When you stop developing and want to shut down the db run `docker compose down`

 # Problem

 We are tracking conversions on our customers sites and they are saved to the events table.
-A random car manufacturer called `mycompany` is using Trustmary to track conversions on their site.
-They want to show their customers how many persons have have been thinking about buying (type=page_view) and how many have bought (type=conversion) a car (path /car/:car_id).
+A random car manufacturer called `mycompany` (=organization_id) is using Trustmary to track conversions on their site.
+They want to show their customers how many persons have have been thinking about buying (type=`page_view`) and how many have bought (type=`conversion`) a car (path `/car/:car_id`).

-Create a React frontend component that can be used to wants to see what https://demo.trustmary.io/page-visitor-notification/
+Create a React frontend component that can be used to display this information on the customer website (eg. https://demo.trustmary.io/page-visitor-notification/).

+Is there anything you should implement in the backend?

+_Extras_:

+- +For a good looking design
+- +Show only events that have occured in the last 7 days
+- +Tests
+- +What would be the next steps?